How Much Can You Make Dropshipping? A Look Into Dropshipping Success Models

 Low Ticket Dropshipping

-- Then, you advertise on a social media platform to try to drive traffic to your store.
+- Next, you advertise on a social media platforms, like Facebook, and try to drive traffic to your online store.
+If you have an Amazon seller account you'll probably want to look at doing Amazon ads as well.

-Side Note: I’m certainly not stating that it is NOT possible to make money doing low ticket dropshipping.
+Side Note: I’m certainly not saying that its NOT possible to make money doing low ticket dropshipping.
 This is merely my personal experience and what I’ve observed when I’ve seen other people try to make it work.

-Here’s why I think it’s a terrible business model:
+Here’s why I think low ticket dropshipping is terrible business model for a small business:

-- It usually requires you to spend a lot of money upfront testing advertising on Facebook.
+- It usually requires you to spend a lot of money upfront testing paid advertising on Facebook.
 This is a huge time/money investment.
 You could spend thousands of dollars before ever creating a campaign that makes profit.
+Not great.

-- Once a campaign does make profit, it’s probably not going to last too long.
+- Once a campaign does make a profit, it’s probably not going to last too long.
 The audience or ad will grow stale and you’ll have to modify your ad or change the audience.
-This requires lots of work, money and time.
+This requires lots of work, money, and time.

 - Since you’re using AliExpress, you aren’t dealing with real business partners or suppliers in your home country.
 They’re shipping directly from China.
-You’re subject to customs issues, long shipping times and all sorts of other things that you don’t want to deal with.
+You’re subject to customs issues and long shipping times.
+Not to mention all sorts of other things that you don’t want to deal with.
+Like supply chain interruptions.

-- I’ve never seen one of these businesses for sale on a higher-tier market place such as EmpireFlippers.
-Sure, I’ve seen a few on Flippa, but that marketplace is much less regulated and it’s difficult to always believe the numbers.
+- I’ve never seen one of these dropshipping businesses for sale on a higher-tier market place such as EmpireFlippers.
+Sure, I’ve seen a few on Flippa, but that marketplace is much less regulated.
+Because of this, it’s difficult to always believe the numbers.

 - Finally, the amount of money you make per sale is MUCH lower than with high ticket dropshipping.
 We’re talking $10 a sale compared to $1000 per sale.
-To be truly profitable, you’ll have to have some massively successful campaigns which are the exception rather than the rule.
+To be truly profitable, you’ll have to have some massively successful campaigns.

 High Ticket Dropshipping

-- You create a Shopify store and partner with established brands or distributors that are selling expensive and/or heavy products that are conducive to being dropshipped.
+- You create a Shopify store and partner with established brands or dropshipping suppliers that are selling expensive and/or heavy products

-- You add their products to your store and start advertising using Google Ads.
+- You add their products to your online store and start advertising using Google Ads

-- You figure out the keywords and phrases that get the most conversions at the least cost.
+- Figure out the keywords and phrases that get the most conversions at the least cost

-- Once your ads are running profitably, you can leave them as is, experiment with upping the budget.
+- Once your ads are running profitably, you can leave them as is, and experiment with upping the budget

 - These campaigns should be mostly “evergreen” because you’re targeting people that are ACTIVELY searching

-- Then, go out and find more products and/or suppliers and repeat the process.
+- Go out and find more products and/or suppliers and repeat the process

 - You aren’t interrupting people on social media who aren’t in buying mode.
-You are targeting people as they are doing product research or already looking to buy.
-This is referred to as “high buying intent”.
+You are targeting people already looking to buy.
+Google ads will capture a potential customer while they are doing product research.
+This is referred to as “high buying intent.”

-- You’re partnering with real businesses and brands in your country and don’t have to deal with shipping from overseas.
+- You’re partnering with real businesses and brands in your country.
+That's a solid supply chain.
+No dealing with shipping from overseas.

 - The search campaigns you’re building are evergreen and can last for years to come.
 There’s a much shorter testing phase than social media ads and winners don’t get stale because there’s always an influx of searchers.